MingYSub/SubsArchive/README_en.md

 This repository stores subtitle files translated by MingYSub.

-You can find all completed subtitles in the Releases.
+You can find all completed subtitles in Releases.

 **Report issues or contribute:**